santtusarlin/MEAN-app/README.md

 # MEAN-app
-A simple REST API movie database application using MEAN stack.
+A simple REST API movie database application using MEAN stack and deployed on Heroku.
 This was done as a final assignment for a web development course.